 The requirements for signing a will in New York are that you must sign the will in front of two witnesses and that your witnesses must also sign the will.
-If you wish to have more than two witnesses that is acceptable as well.
+If you wish to have more than two witnesses that are acceptable as well.
 Many times three witnesses are used in case one witness cannot be found later after the testator’s death.
 All signatures must be original signatures.
-Typically at the will signing ceremony, the witness attests to the fact that the will maker/testator has stated that the will is the testator’s last will.
-It is recommend that both witnesses sign in the presence of each other as well, although the second witness can sign within 30 days.
+Typically at the will signing ceremony, the witness attests to the fact that the will-maker/testator has stated that the will is the testator’s last will.
+It is recommended that both witnesses sign in the presence of each other as well, although the second witness can sign within 30 days.

 The testator should be mentally competent because the witness may be called to testify to this fact after the testator’s death.
-A will that contains a self-proving clause avoids the requirement that the witness testify after the testator’s death, unless the will is contested, in which case the witnesses will be called to testify.
+A will that contains a self-proving clause avoids the requirement that the witness testify after the testator’s death unless the will is contested, in which case the witnesses will be called to testify.
 A will that contains a self-providing clause should be notarized before a qualified New York notary and the witnesses should be present as well at the time of notarization.

 Who Can Act as a Witness to a New York Will